PinkiePie1/CH570-CH572_Lowpower_Tips/README.md

 ## Unofficial test results

 - Datasheet asked for a 1.5k resistor between VCC and V5.
-Priliminary tests suggests that it is not necessary to do so.
+Preliminary tests suggest that it is not necessary to do so.
 The MCU works fine without.

-- `LowPower_Sleep()` in the SDK tweaks battery voltage detection, clock settings and stuff before entering sleep mode, none is necessary.
+- `LowPower_Sleep()` in the SDK tweaks battery voltage detection, clock settings, and stuff before entering sleep mode; none is necessary.
 One can simply configure `R8_SLP_POWER_CTRL`, `R16_POWER_PLAN` and then call `__WFI()`. **But a 40 us delay must be added after the MCU wakes up to wait for HSE and PLL to be stable.**